AttilaTheHen/dotfiles/README.md

 # .files
 It just works.
 Sometimes.
 Work in progress!

+## Acknowledgements
+Special thanks to Ryan Kilby for letting me get started by looking at his [dotfiles](https://github.com/rpkilby/dotfiles).